Dice

 ★ "Call the law" is a hallmark of Southern/Appalachian speech.
 It’s direct and plain, reflecting a time when "the law" meant the local sheriff or constable rather than an abstract system. ★

-Documented in the Dictionary of American Regional English and Appalachian oral histories.
-Common in rural Southern speech since at least the early 20th century, where "the law" referred to the county sheriff or constabulary.
+Noted in Appalachian oral histories and common in rural Southern speech since at least the early 20th century, where "the law" referred to the county sheriff or local constabulary.

 Still widely used in the South and Appalachia.
 Outside the region it’s rarer and may sound quaint or old-fashioned, but the meaning is usually clear.